-As we all know, travel is pretty much still at a standstill right now, so this situation has given me time to look back on my South East Asia backpacking trip that started in September 2019 and ended in December 2019 (and cry whilst remembering the heat, the freedom and the cheap food.)
+As we all know, travel is pretty much at a standstill right now, so this situation has given me time to look back on my South East Asia backpacking trip that started in September 2019 and ended in December 2019 (and cry whilst remembering the heat, the freedom and the cheap & delicious food.)

 After North Thailand and Laos, we headed to Vietnam, planning to spend about a month there (which we did.)
 Because we spent so long in the country, one blog post would be far too long and I don’t want to chew your ears completely off, so I’ve decided to split it between the North and South regions we travelled.